New speakers are added continuously. Please check back to see the latest updates to the agenda.

 Leach was previously chief technology officer of name.com, a top 15 domain registration and hosting company, where he was responsible for product and technical strategy and engineering and operations management.
 He has also served as senior director of technology for NeuStar’s internet and infrastructure services group (IISG), director of product engineering for UltraDNS, director of engineering for NetLojix/Impulse Internet Services and director of engineering for Warp 9 Inc., one of the pioneering e-commerce application service providers.

 Leach holds a Bachelors of Science in computer science from the University of Delaware.
-He is a sought-after subject matter expert in...
+He is a sought-after subject matter...
 Read More.

 Has been working on the PageSpeed optimization libraries and mod_pagespeed since the early days of the project.
 He built the first PageSpeed image optimizer and the library identification mechanism, and lately has been working on improving mobile web performance using mod_pagespeed.
 Back before joining Google, Jan helped design and implement the Fortress programming language.